 If our staff have any concerns about an individual, a channel referral form will be completed.
-Support can be provided by the Channel Coordinator Tel: 0161 227 3543 Mobile: 07980968857 or the Counter Terrorism policing on 0161 856 6362.
+Support may be accessed through the Channel Coordinator Tel: 0161 227 3543 Mobile: 07980968857 or Counter Counter Terrorism Policing.

 Bolton's Channel Panel referrals go to: Channel.project@gmp.pnn.police.uk OR gmchannel@manchester.gov.uk